nest/nest-simulator/doc/examples/hpc_benchmark.rst

             if len(local_neurons) < brunel_params['Nrec']:
                 nest.message(
                     M_ERROR, 'build_network',
-                    '''Spikes can only be recorded from local neurons, but the number of local neurons is smaller than the number of neurons spikes should be recorded from.
-Aborting the simulation!''') exit(1)
+                    """Spikes can only be recorded from local neurons, but the number of local neurons is smaller than the number of neurons spikes should be recorded from.
+Aborting the simulation!""") exit(1)

             nest.message(M_INFO, 'build_network', 'Connecting spike detectors.')